 Reconstructing body parts and faces is the most difficult part of a photo restoration.
-Recreating correct skin tones, facial likeness, body shapes is crucial for a life like restore.
-Ive covered some aspects in a previous post “rebuilding body parts in photo restoration” Here is an image that required even more work.
+Recreating correct skin tones, facial likeness, body shapes is crucial for a life-like restoration.
+I’ve covered some aspects in a previous post “rebuilding body parts in photo restoration” Here is an image that required even more work.

-The reconstruction started with cloning skin into place where possible, then patching to match in the tones and texture.
-This can also be achieved with the healing brush tool, by choosing texture from one area and “healing” it over another.
-Once I had skin in all the area that needed it i did the same for the clothing.
+The reconstruction started with cloning skin into place, then patching to match in the tones and texture.
+This can also be achieved with the healing brush tool, by choosing some texture from one area and “healing” it over another.
+Once I had skin in all the area that needed it I did the same for the clothing.
 Fingers were cut out and replicated and manipulated with “warp” just like in link at the top of this post.
 The armpit was tricky to get looking right but essentially used the clone and patch/heal method.

 The photo was then carefully evened out with dodge and burn tools where skin looked patchy or background looked uneven.
-The whole process tool around 4 hours.
+The whole process took around 4 hours.

 I was very pleased with the results as was my client.

 If you find your holiday photos in need of repair visit the photo restoration page to see how I can help.